MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/create-zones-and-environment-audio.md

 1. Choose a collection: in the **Project** window, navigate to the Voice Collection you want, and then drag it to the **Voices** field in the **Inspector.

     ![______](../../../media/enhance-your-environment/audio-zones/083-voices.png)

+    **Note**: Choosing a Voice Setting Collection here is optional.
+If you want to use the Voice Setting Collection assigned to the environment or to other Audio Zones or Acoustic Zones that overlap with this Audio Zone, you can leave this setting at "None".

 1. We want attendees in the room to hear if something is going on outside the room, but at a low volume.
 To make this happen, select **Muffle Voices Outside**.
 The Voice Setting Collection selected for this Audio Zone contains a "Muffled Voice" Voice Setting that makes this happen.